 - After each pair, do a debrief: ask the participants how they felt, what were the sensations they felt, etc. Give positive feedback and give some advice. - Then, little by little, over the course of the shares, give additional instructions: - After the presenter has shared their partner's name, they then ask their partner a question.
-Invite other participants to step in and bounce back. - Ask one of the pairs to start their sharing, with a short introduction, like a radio journalist "Hello and welcome to our program" the history of first names ", where we will present the history of the first name of" ... ". and to conclude their speeches: "Thank you for listening to us, and see you very soon on Radio Firstname! "
+Invite other participants to step in and bounce back. - Ask one of the pairs to start their sharing, with a short introduction, like a radio journalist "Hello and welcome to our program" the history of first names ", where we will present the history of the first name of" ... ". and to conclude their speeches: "Thank you for listening to us, and see you very soon on Radio Firstname!"

-Variant You can directly suggest that people think of t presentations as a 5-minute radio broadcast fr step 1 of the activity.
-Evaluation You ca activi - an ask the same questions as the previous ty.
-Tips for facilitators Q First name history is an interesting activity if you are working with mixed groups.
-Talking about the origin of your first name is an opportunity to talk about your culture while sharing your intimacy.
-For these same reasons, the first name can refer to a delicate story.
+Variant You can directly suggest that people think of their presentations as a 5-minute radio broadcast from step 1 of the activity.

+You can ask the same questions as the previous activity.

+- First name history is an interesting activity if you are working with mixed groups.
+Talking about the origin of your first name is an opportunity to talk about your culture while sharing your intimacy. - For these same reasons, the first name can refer to a delicate story.
 Tell people that they can also choose a nickname or a first name other than their first name.
 They can then tell an anecdote about this first name / nickname.